Nominations are now being accepted for the 2022 William S. Dixon First Amendment Freedom Award.

 Sponsored by the New Mexico Foundation for Open Government, the award recognizes people and organizations that advocate for transparency in government and safeguard the public’s right to know what the government is doing.

-A panel of NMFOG directors will select the award winners, who will be announced at the end of August and recognized at NMFOG’s annual “Your Right to Know” Dixon Award Lunch to be held Oct.
+A panel of NMFOG directors will select the winners, who will be announced at the end of August and recognized at NMFOG’s annual “Your Right to Know” Dixon Award Lunch to be held Oct.
 6 in Albuquerque.

 Kathi Bearden, NMFOG board president, said in a recent news release announcing the opening of nominations, that those who fight for government transparency “sacrifice many hours of their time doing crucial legislative, legal, educational and investigative work, and their hard work ensures that the rest of us enjoy our right to know if and when we choose to exercise it.”